huggingface/diffusers/docs/source/en/tutorials/inference_with_lcm_lora.md

 <Tip>

-Based on your prompt and the image you provide, you can get different results.
-To get the best results, we recommend you to try different values for `num_inference_steps`, `strength` and `guidance_scale` parameters and choose the best one.
+You can get different results based on your prompt and the image you provide.
+To get the best results, we recommend trying different values for `num_inference_steps`, `strength`, and `guidance_scale` parameters and choose the best one.

 </Tip>

-## Combined with style LoRAs
+## Combine with styled LoRAs

-LCM-LoRA can be combined with other style LoRAs, generating styled-images in very few steps.
-(4-8).
-In the following example we'll use the LCM-LoRA with the [papercut LoRA](TheLastBen/Papercut_SDXL).
+LCM-LoRA can be combined with other LoRAs to generate styled-images in very few steps (4-8).
+In the following example, we'll use the LCM-LoRA with the [papercut LoRA](TheLastBen/Papercut_SDXL).
 To learn more about how to combine LoRAs, refer to [this guide](https://huggingface.co/docs/diffusers/tutorials/using_peft_for_inference#combine-multiple-adapters).

 ```python